skip to Main Content

 Most EU students coming to the UK after 1 January 2021 must apply for a student visa and won’t be eligible for home fees and student finance funding.

-To learn more about the changes and new regulations for EU students check this article on EU Students after Brexit.
+To learn more about the changes and new regulations for EU students check our guide for EU students to study in the UK after Brexit.

 Tuition Fee Loan for EU Students